Preparations prior to admission

 How will your gallbladder stone surgery progress

-Anaesthesia and preparation for surgery
+Anesthesia and preparation for surgery

-Gas insufflation of tummy, local anaesthetic injection and port placement
+Gas insufflation of tummy, local anaesthetic injection, and port placement

 Removal of Gallbladder and completion

 The gallbladder is then removed from the tummy through one of the ports.
 Many times a small plastic bag called an endo bag is used to remove it.
 The bag is used if they are changes in the spillage of stones while removing the gallbladder.

 The surgeon will finally inspect the whole area of surgery.
 This is to recheck that the lips are in place and there is no bleeding which needs to be controlled before concluding the surgery.
 Now all the instruments and ports are removed under laparoscopic vision.
 The gas is emptied out of the tummy.
 The muscles of the tummy wall at the site of 10 mm ports (the larger ports) are closed with one stitch.
 This stitch is self-dissolving and will dissolve after a few months. the 5 mm ports do not need such stitch around the muscles.
 The skin cuts are then closed with glue and covered with bandages.
 Now you are ready to be awakened.

 Watch this short video of the surgery to understand it better.